+With the introduction of the new GDPR in May 2018, it is now extremely important for the school to receive parents' consent for use of their child/children's pictures on the school website and/or the school's business account on Facebook.
 Please complete the form provided by ISB regarding permission to photograph your child.
 ELC teachers often use photos of students when showcasing learning in the classroom and hallway.
-Please inform your child's homeroom teacher if this is not your wish.
+Please inform the school office and your child's homeroom teacher if this is not your wish.